Partap Sharma: Sammy!

 The play brings alive Gandhi's philosophy, pragmatism, and sense of humour.
-Partap Sharma's play unwinds Gandhi's concepts and his techniques for non-violent struggle.
-The play is captivating as we realise that Gandhi's struggle has no enemy, no arms, no hate nor revenge, but only the inner strength of millions of ordinary men, women and children.
+It unwinds Gandhi's concepts and his techniques for non-violent struggle, and emphasizes Gandhi's struggle has no enemy, no arms, no hate nor revenge, but only the inner strength of millions of ordinary men, women and children.

 The play has won the 2006 META awards in India for Best Original Script, Best Director, Best Actor and Best Costumes.
-It is playing to great acclaim in India, and S.E Asia and after the European Premiere in Brussels in October 2006, travelled to the US, UK in 2007.
+It performed to great acclaim in India, and Southeast Asia.
+After the European Premiere in Brussels in October 2006, it travelled to the US, UK in 2007.
 It then travelled to New Zealand and Australia where it received standing ovations.

-Sharma's Sammy has also travelled all the way successfully to the Scotland.
+Sharma's Sammy has also travelled to the Scotland.
 The story in itself will be a form of reviving the values of Mahatma in foreign lands through theatre and this play has been woven as the director (Pranay Ahluwalia) has tried to show history through modern eyes which would lead the audience into the era which shaped the future of India for generations to come.

 90 Minutes for Gandhi, was staged at the prestigious Edinburgh Fringe Festival 2009 as a horizontal adaption of the original play under the banner of The Holycow Performing Arts Group, an Edinburgh-based amateur theatre group.
 The play has been very well received.

 Begum Sumroo

 Set in the late eighteenth century The Rebel Courtesan, Begum Sumroo (she is also known as Begum Samru), traces the picaresque adventures of a legendary historical figure from British India, Begum (Queen) Sumroo.

 Farzana is a peerless courtesan who morphs into a powerful ruler, known for her political accomplishments as well as her amorous liaisons.
 After seducing Walter Reinhardt Sombre, a Swiss German mercenary, she acquires the kingdom of Sardhana from Emperor Shah Alam, and commands a fierce brigade of 3000 European and Indian soldiers.

-It is said that tourists who visited British India were advised to see the Taj Mahal, and to pay their respects to the Begum!
+It is said that tourists who visited British India were advised to see the Taj Mahal, and to pay their respects to the Begum.

-The story is of an amazing Indian woman who was ahead of her time and ours.